Edge-Intelligence-Lab/ChatDKU/chatdku/chatdku/core/README.md

 - Traditional metrics like BLEU and ROUGE focus on n-gram overlap, which does not guarantee factual correctness.
 For instance, a response could match the ground truth textually but still be factually incorrect.
 - Perplexity evaluates the fluency of a model’s output but does not assess whether the content is factually accurate or grounded.

-Faithfulness directly evaluates factual alignment, making it a more appropriate metric for RAG systems.
+Faithfulness directly evaluates factual alignment.

 ---